Quantum-Machine-Learning-Initiative/learning-phases/README.md

 # learning-phases
-Source code for the calculations behind the paper "Machine learning phase transitions with a quantum processor" (arXiv:1906.10155).
+Source code for the calculations behind the paper "Machine learning phase transitions with a quantum processor" (Physical Review A 102 (1), 012415; arXiv:1906.10155).